vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 23

 Amṛ tānanda’s commentary, the *Dīpikā* .
 It is a good edition both of the YH and of the commentary.
 Professor Dvivedi kindly let me use it before it was published for the French translation I made of this work.
 41 For this, and for the help he otherwise extended me, I wish to thank him once more very sincerely.
 The YH—of which a large number of manuscripts exist in India and Nepal—was fi rst edited in 1923, together with the commentaries of Amṛ tānanda and of Bhāskararāya, by Gopinath Kaviraj; this edition is still available, but it is not very reliable.
-The YH was also published together with the *Nityāṣo ḍ aśikārṇava* and with the *Setubandha* of Bhāskararāya as vol. 53 of the Ānandāśram Sanskrit Series.
+The YH was also published together with the *Nityāṣoḍaśikārṇava* and with the *Setubandha* of Bhāskararāya as vol. 53 of the Ānandāśram Sanskrit Series.